Styrax suberifolius

+Styrax suberifolius is a tree in the family Styracaceae.
+It is native to southern China, Taiwan, Vietnam, and Myanmar.

-Styrax suberifolius is a tree in the family Styracaceae, native to Taiwan.
-It can have very large galls it forms under the influence of the samurai aphid (Ceratoglyphina bambusae).
-These can be up to 10 cm long housing up to 200,000 aphids.
+Styrax suberifolius is a tree about 4-20 m tall.
+It can have very large galls it forms under the influence of the samurai aphid (reported as Ceratoglyphina bambusae, but probably Ceratoglyphina styracicola).
+These can be very large, up to 10 cm long, housing up to 100,000–200,000 aphids.
 These aphids are social, with a distinct warrior caste.